 - a) In the competition, at least four (4) qualifying rounds shall be flown.
 For each qualifying round, competitors shall be divided into flight groups.
 The results of each flight group shall be normalised to arrive at comparable scores between the flight groups.
 The highest raw score within each flight group will be assigned 1000 points and the remaining scores within that group shall be proportional to each competitor's raw flight score relative to the highest raw flight score within that group.
+If more than four (4) qualifying rounds are flown, then the lowest score will be discarded before determining the aggregate score.
 The group size in the "Fly-Off" shall be the same as the group size in the preliminary rounds.
-Competitors with the highest aggregate normalised scores from the qualifying rounds, will compete in a "fly-off" (minimum 2 rounds) to determine the final classification. - b) The competitor may use up to three (3) models in the contest.
+Competitors with the highest aggregate normalised scores from the qualifying rounds, will compete in a "fly-off" (minimum 2 rounds) to determine the final classification. - b) The competitor may use three (3) models in the contest.
 The competitor may change the models at any time, but within a round only if the model used initially came to rest within a radius of 15 metres from the assigned landing spot. - c) The competitor may use up to three (3) helpers.
-They are to assist him in launching and retrieving the model, inform him of weather conditions and flight time and manage the hi-start (see 5.L.7).
+They are to assist him in launching and retrieving the model, inform him of weather conditions and flight time and manage the hi-start (see F3L.7).
 At least one helper shall constantly ensure that the pilot's assigned hi-start does not interfere with anyone else's hi-start.
 He also has to retrieve and return the hi-start immediately to its assigned position. - d) In crosswind conditions, the Contest Director may determine that the farthest downwind competitor shall be first to start and so on, so that hi-starts do not interfere with each other during launching. - e) The organiser should have official scorekeeper/timekeeper(s) available.
 If this is not the case, the pilot's helper may act as timekeeper, and at least one official supervising timekeeper will regularly check the flight times.
 Deviations of more than three (3) seconds in favour of the participant shall result in zero-score flight for the round. - f) An official scorekeeper shall always measure the landing (for landing bonus points).

-5.L.5.
+F3L.5.
 The Flying Site

 - a) The competition must be held on a site having reasonably level terrain, which will minimise the possibility of slope and wave soaring. - b) The flying site must have a starting line perpendicular to the wind direction, which has marked starting spots for each competitor that are at least eight (8) metres apart.
-At 150 metres upwind, there must be a line were the hi-starts are fixed (for possible exceptions see 5.L.7 d) and e)).
+At 150 metres upwind, there must be a line were the hi-starts are fixed (for possible exceptions see F3L.7 d) and e)).
 The attachment points for hi-starts have the same spacing as the starting spots. - c) The landing spots are situated at least fifteen (15) metres downwind of every starting spot. - d) The landing spots and starting spots shall always be marked.
-A tape or string attached to the landing spot will measure the distance between the fuselage nose and the landing spot. - e) The Contest Director shall determine the landing boundaries.
-Landing outside the boundary shall result in a zero score for that round (see also 5.L.11.2).
+A tape or string attached to the landing spot will measure the distance between the fuselage nose and the landing spot. - e) The Contest Director shall determine the landing zone.
+Landing outside the zone shall result in a zero score for that round (see also F3L.11.2).

-5.L.6 Interruptions
+F3L.6 Interruptions